 The use of these links and applications is subject to the privacy policies of the visited websites.
 It is up to you to become familiar with these policies.

-The data of the email distribution list and the addressing machine are not disclosed to third parties in Europe or abroad.
+The data of the distribution list are not disclosed to third parties either in the European Union or elsewhere in the world.
 These data are stored as long as you do not request your withdrawal.

 The Federal Planning Bureau stores partners and suppliers contact details in a purchase order database for administrative purposes.